unChaz/sci-fi-5e/srd/mechanics/combat.md

 > #### Combat Step by Step
 >
 > 1.  **Determine surprise.** The GM determines whether anyone involved in the combat encounter is surprised.
 > 2.  **Establish positions.** The GM decides where all the characters and monsters are located.
-Given the adventurers’ marching order or their stated positions in the room or other location, the GM figures out where the adversaries are̶how far away and in what direction.
+Given the adventurers' marching order or their stated positions in the room or other location, the GM figures out where the adversaries are̶how far away and in what direction.
-> 3.  **Roll initiative.** Everyone involved in the combat encounter rolls initiative, determining the order of combatants’ turns.
+> 3.  **Roll initiative.** Everyone involved in the combat encounter rolls initiative, determining the order of combatants' turns.
 > 4.  **Take turns.** Each participant in the battle takes a turn in initiative order.
 > 5.  **Begin the next round.** When everyone involved in the combat has had a turn, the round ends.
 Repeat step 4 until the fighting stops.